sofianeElguendouz/argumentation-mining-models/README.md

 everything is working after installation).

-Although not required, the parameters `experiment-name` and `run-name` are for MLFlow and are recommended to set in order to better differentiate between models, specially if you are trying to run several evaluations over certain models.
+Although not required, the parameters `experiment-name` and `run-name` are for MLFlow and are recommended to be set to better differentiate between models, especially if you are trying to run several evaluations over certain models.
 The bash scripts with examples have a better indication of what to do.

 The files `./train_rel_class.sh` and `./train_seq_tag.sh` show examples for